Blog

 • Hair loss

-One final note: While biotin has proven benefits for hair growth in people with biotin deficiencies, it doesn’t affect female or male pattern baldness (androgenetic alopecia).
-This type of baldness is hormonal and genetic — and it can’t be treated with vitamins.
+One final note: While biotin has proven benefits for hair growth in people with biotin deficiencies, it doesn’t affect female or (also known as androgenetic alopecia).
+This type of baldness is hormonal and — and it can’t be treated with vitamins.

 This doesn’t mean it’s a bad idea to supplement with biotin.
-Just don’t expect it to regrow your hairline and reverse genetic hair loss.
+Just don’t expect it to and reverse genetic hair loss.

 Is Biotin Good for Hair Growth?